-Unsure of himself and desperate to find the help that he so sorely needed, Elton John began to slowly but surely seek help with, and conquer his demons and unlike so many of his contemporaries refused to give in to them.
+Unsure of himself and desperate to find the help that he so sorely needed, a young Elton John began to slowly but surely seek help with, and conquer his demons and unlike so many of his contemporaries refused to give in to them.

 After more than fifty years of playing sold-out shows to fans all over the world, more hit singles in more countries than almost any other artist in the history of rock and roll and having sold more than three hundred million albums, in two thousand and eighteen Elton John embarked in his final three-year tour and drew the curtain on his life as a performer and a recording artist.

 And as gets ready to take his last bow, we thought that the time was right to take a look at some of the highlights of Elton John’s incredible musical legacy through our (possibly controversial) list of the top 10 greatest ever Elton John songs.